carbon-language/carbon-lang/mlir/docs/PassManagement.md

 contains the following fields:

 *   `summary`
-    -   A short one line summary of the pass, used as the description when registering the pass.
+    -   A short one-line summary of the pass, used as the description when registering the pass.
 *   `description`
     -   A longer, more detailed description of the pass.
 This is used when